Flat Holography & Holographic Renormalization: Scalar Field: The on-shell action: general considerations

 Thus far, we have not specified how to obtain $\Pi^{\mathrm{sub}}$; we will do so shortly, but before that let us make a small jump forward inspired by the discussion of the previous section.
 We are explicitly looking for a result of the form

 where $\pi$ is finite and defined as

 and as we will see explicitly it is related to the mode $\phi^{\mathrm{(I)}}$.
-Unfortunately, in contrast to AdS/CFT, this is not yet enough to claim that the one--point function of a dual Carrollian operator $\mathcal{O}$ is given by $\pi$.
+Unfortunately, in contrast to AdS/CFT, this is not yet enough to claim that the one-point function of a dual Carrollian operator $\mathcal{O}$ is given by $\pi$.
 The Carrollian source $\phi_s$ in the asymptotic limit, turns out to be closely related to $\phi^{\mathrm{(II)}}$ consistently with the picture we propose.
 We revisit this statement in section \ref{sec:holographicCorrlators}.

 Now, for the determination of the counterterm, another condition comes handy \cite{deBoer:2000cz,Papadimitriou:2010as}.
-We require that the subtracted action is stationary under variations of the regulating surface.\footnote{Together with the previous requirement this is the request that the action is stationary under a so--called Weiss variation.
-This is a neat way to derive the Hamilton--Jacobi formalism bypassing (but equivalent to) the derivation using canonical transformations.} This is equivalent to
+We require that the subtracted action is stationary under variations of the regulating surface.\footnote{Together with the previous requirement \eqref{eq:finiteF}, this is the request that the action is stationary under a so-called Weiss variation.
+This is a neat way to derive the Hamilton-Jacobi formalism bypassing (but equivalent to) the derivation using canonical transformations.} This is equivalent to

 and implies

 where